JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-native-distribution.md

     <tr>
         <td><code>package&lt;FormatName&gt;</code></td>
         <td>Packages the application into the corresponding <code>FormatName</code> binary.
 Cross-compilation is currently not supported,
-            meaning you can build the specific format using the <a anchor="supported-distribution-formats">corresponding compatible OS</a> only.
+            meaning you can build the specific format using the corresponding compatible OS only.
             For example, to build a <code>.dmg</code> binary, you have to run the <code>packageDmg</code> task on macOS.
             If any tasks are incompatible with the current OS, they are skipped by default.</td>
     </tr>